frontendlane/prioritizer/README.md

     - store project name as well (and page title)
 - persistance in localStorage or whatever devdocs.io does
 - ability to store and view priorities for multiple projects, optionally simultaneously
+- slider size should indicate how much weight a priority has, or should it be indicated by some (colored) bars next to each priority??
+- generate priority weight graph for print

 ## backlog
 - make it shareable. shorten url project